 Criminal Mischief Attorneys Passaic County, NJ

 Criminal mischief may sound like a description of some kids having fun on Halloween, but it is a very serious charge in New Jersey.
-Criminal mischief is generally an act which results in property damage as a result of trespassing or vandalism.
-Charges may be filed anywhere from a disorderly persons to a second degree criminal accusation.
+A criminal mischief is generally an act that results in property damage as a result of trespassing or vandalism.
+Charges may be filed anywhere from a disorderly person to a second-degree criminal accusation.
 Convictions of criminal mischief can result in jail time and heavy fines.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys understand the serious implications of a criminal mischief charge.
+At The Montanari Law Group, our criminal defense attorneys understand the serious implications of a criminal mischief charge.
 We have extensive experience defending clients charged with criminal wrongdoing in New Jersey towns including Wayne, Paterson, Clifton, West Milford, Little Falls, Woodland Park, and the greater Passaic County area.
 Lean on our experience to protect your legal rights and seek to reduce or dismiss charges levied against you or a loved one.